photo by Patty Brito

 Community life offers many practical benefits to families.
 Children and adults can benefit from having others around to fill the roles that extended family or a village used to provide.
 Many households struggle to meet the demands of child raising.
 At the same time they face challenging financial situations that can include the rising cost of housing.
-We’re not pretending there are pre-existing welcoming communities waiting to receive and support you.
-A lucky few will find a good fit in an existing community.
+We’re not pretending there are an abundance of pre-existing welcoming communities waiting to receive and support you.
+A lucky few will find a good fit in an existing affordable community.
 Most often, you will need to help create the type of community you seek.
-This can be fulfilling as well as take a substantial amount of time and effort.
+This can be fulfilling as well as taking a substantial amount of time and effort.

 For young parents, inviting others into your life or your home can help meet the needs that an older sibling, nanny, or grandparent might meet.
 For seniors, inviting a young adult or young couple into your home can help you maintain independence, filling the role that adult children might have traditionally done.
 In a reciprocal relationship, you would help meet others’ needs as well, which can bring a sense of meaning and purpose, even though the added relationships will bring their own challenges.
 See the community type called join a household as a trial run.